mih/Psignifit-3.x/doc-src/PSYCHOMETRICFUNCTIONS.rst

 poly
     While the weibull and the log core perform at the heart a fit on a logarithmic axis, this core performs something clearly different: :math:`g(x,a,b) = (x/a)^b`.
-In combination with a exponential sigmoid, this gives the parametrization used in the classical psignifit version.
+In combination with a exponential sigmoid, this gives the parameterization used in the classical psignifit version.

 Combining sigmoids and cores
 ----------------------------